sleepepi/data-management/data-entry-and-verification.md

 #### Data Entry

 Data is given to designated study staff members to enter electronically in a timely manner after collection.
-Though the project's specific demands and resources dictate the specific timing, data entry should be prioritized since it helps identify potentially missing data.
+Though the project's specific demands and resources dictate the appropriate timing, prioritizing data entry can aid in identifying potentially missing data.
 In designating staff members for data entry, investigators and managers should consider whether or not the data will unblind staff to treatment assignment.

 #### Data Verification